 This tutorial breaks the nose down into its most basic shapes.
 This nose will fit with most character designs, but feel free to exaggerate some features to make your characters look memorable.

-This adorable panda is sure to be fun to draw.
+This adorable cat is sure to be fun to draw.
 Grab a very dark pencil or marker to make the darker ears, eyes, and limbs pop.
 Here are 25 easy cat drawing ideas.

 18. Draw an Elephant